vim/vim/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
-about: Suggest an idea for this project
+about: Suggest an enhancement for Vim
 title: ''
 labels: enhancement

 ---

+_Instructions: Replace the template text and remove irrelevant text (including this line)_

-**Is your feature request related to a problem?
+**Is your feature request related something that is currently hard to do?
 Please describe.**
-A clear and concise description of what the problem is.
+A clear and concise description of what is hard to do.
 Ex.
-I'm always frustrated when [...]
+It is difficult to [...] when [...]
-(If it is related to runtime files, please discuss with the maintainer.)
+(If it is related to runtime files, please check their header for where to discuss enhancements.)

 **Describe the solution you'd like**
 A clear and concise description of what you want to happen.